 Preheat the oven to 350 degrees Fahrenheit.
 Brush the scones with heavy cream and sprinkle with the additional 1/2 cup of grated cheddar cheese.
 Bake for 30-40 minutes, or until golden brown.
 Set on a cooling rack and cool completely.
 Serve immediately.

 Hi, I’m Laura!
-I’m a professionally trained chef and food writer.
-A Beautiful Plate is a website dedicated to simplifying the art of cooking and sourdough bread baking.
-Here you'll find a mixture of elegant, yet approachable recipes and cooking tips to help you become a more confident cook!
+I’m a professionally trained chef.
+A Beautiful Plate is a recipe website dedicated to simplifying the art of cooking and sourdough bread baking.
+Here you'll find a mixture of elegant, yet approachable recipes and tips to help you become a more confident cook!